 Though it’s light, it has an ultra-strong shell that can withstand the rigorous movements of traveling domestically or abroad.

-The 4 multi-directional wheels not only provide ease of movement but also relieve any strain on your arm or shoulder by rolling while upright.
+The four multi-directional wheels not only provide ease of movement but also relieve any strain on your arm or shoulder by rolling while upright.

-It’s got room for expansion to fully maximize space, and compression straps to keep your clothes neatly pressed–you can land and head straight into a meeting with a shirt with no creases.
+It’s got room for expansion to maximize space fully, and compression straps to keep your clothes neatly pressed–you can land and head straight into a meeting with a shirt with no creases.

 See Related: Best Travel Routers

 Built with an indestructible polypropylene hard shell, the Traveler’s Choice Pagosa Expandable Luggage is another great travel companion for your next business trip or vacation.
 The hard shell makes it water, scratch, and abrasion-resistant, making it very durable.

 This 26” medium-sized travel suitcase weighs 8.24 pounds and has interior dimensions of 23.5” x 16.5” x 10.5”.
 The large compartment inside has a compression strap that will keep your clothes neat and in place.
 There are also zippered (self-mending zips) pockets for storing your small personal items.

 It also has an expansion gusset that adds up to 2 inches of packing space.
 This will come in handy when you are trying to debate what to take with you and what to leave behind.